ExaWorks/job-api-spec/specification.md

 ```

 Sets/gets the duration of the job.
 If not specified, a duration of 10
 minutes is assumed.
-Implementations are not required to implement better
-than second resolution for the time interval and LRMs often have minute
+Implementations are not required to implement better-than-second resolution for the time interval and LRMs often have minute
 resolutions for job durations.